-Before joining CSIR-CEERI, I completed my bachelor's degree in Electronics and Communication Engineering from the IRPE, University of Calcutta, Kolkata, India.
+My present affiliations are with AcSIR, CSIR-CEERI, Helmholtz Munich, and TUM.
+I completed my bachelor's in Electronics and Communication Engineering (2016-2020 batch) from IRPE, University of Calcutta.
+I was born and raised in Durgapur, West Bengal.
 Beyond my scholarly endeavors, I find great fascination in the fields of philosophy and photography.

 My research interest lies at the intersection of computational imaging, computer vision, and machine learning.
 Presently, my work focuses on computational image formation and reconstruction in the low-data regime.
 I have received approval from my doctoral advisory committee to pursue my Ph.D. research in the realm of utilizing deep learning techniques to tackle imaging inverse problems.